tlrx/elasticsearch-view-plugin/README.md

 }"
 ```

+Note that the view is indexed in `catalog` index with the `list-of-products-by-size` document type and id `1:10`.
+It defines
-This view is called `default` (but could have another name) and uses the `list-of-products` template to render a list
+a view called `default` (but could have another name) and uses the `list-of-products.mv` template to render a list
 of products.

 The list of products is defined by the `products_with_size_1_10` query in the `queries` field of the view.
 This query